(Egyptian slow-cooked fava beans)

 - Olive oil or melted butter -- 3 tablespoons

-- After they have soaked, drain the beans.
+- Drain and rinse the beans.
 Place the favas, red lentils, onion, garlic and cumin in a large saucepan and add enough fresh water to cover by 2 inches.
-Bring to a boil, reduce heat to very low, cover and simmer for 8 to 10 hours, overnight if necessary, skimming the scum off the top occasionally.
+Bring to a boil, and then reduce heat to very low, cover and simmer for 8 to 10 hours, overnight if necessary.
+Skim off any scum that forms on the top.

-- Remove from heat and mash lightly with a potato masher or the back of a spoon.
+- The next morning, remove from beans from heat and mash lightly with a potato masher or the back of a spoon.
 Stir in the lemon juice and salt to taste.

 - Place the beans in a serving bowl and garnish with a drizzle of olive oil or melted butter.
 Serve with fried or hard-boiled eggs and lots of pita bread.

 - Ful medames is always made with dried favas, not fresh.
 A small fava called ful hammam is used by Egyptians.
 The larger ful rumi is the kind you find more often in American markets, and it can be used instead.